MILD SPOILERS 😉

 Final Analysis of Texas Storm

-Unfortunately, I lost this book somewhere along the halfway point, and for that reason, the rhythm of the story was disturbed as I read it.
+Unfortunately, I lost this book somewhere around the halfway point, and for that reason, the story’s rhythm was disturbed as I read it.
 So for me, Texas Storm wasn’t an “Oh my gosh, I love this book” read, but a satisfactory western romance about two hard-driven people and dangers the early American frontier people faced.

 All in all, though, it’s much better than many other Zebra romances I’ve read over the years.